-One thing you might have realised by now is that I am obsessed with table top gaming!
+One thing you might have realised by now is that I am obsessed with tabletop gaming!
 From Catan to D&D to plain old Monopoly, I can think of few better ways to spend an evening.
-Myself and my partner have built up quite the collection of board games, but as there ere are only two of us we don’t get as much time to play as we will like.
+I and my partner have built up quite the collection of board games, but as there are only two of us we don’t get as much time to play as we will like.
 I’d love to get out into London and play a game or two, have a few drinks and make friends along the way.
 Not to be all hipster about it, but back when I lived in Lincoln and was playing a lot of Risk with my friends, I was always trying to convince them to take the board to a local bar and play there.
-There’s just something different about playing out of the house, and it seems like I wasn’t the only one with this idea judging my the popularity of gaming bars and cafe’s in recent years.
-Especially in London where the space in people’s homes are limited.
-Here are five bars I want to try this year:
+There’s just something different about playing out of the house, and it seems like I wasn’t the only one with this idea judging by the popularity of gaming bars and cafes in recent years.
+Especially in London where the space in people’s homes is limited.
+Here are five London gaming bars I want to try this year:

 Best for: A relaxed unpretentious atmosphere

 Draught’s is basically the up-market, slightly more hipster version of Loading Bar.
 With over 600 games to choose from you aren’t going to be worrying about lack of choice, and the bar and games are all kept in pretty pristine condition.
 There is a decent bar menu in case you need some mid-game snacking and ‘gaming guru’s’ on hand but unlike some of the other bars, there is an entrance fee here.

 While the focus here is more on promoting small breweries than actual gaming, they do have a very popular board game night every fortnight for you to sink your teeth into while you try a few pints.
 This is London’s first cooperative brewery, so you can expect to find drinks here you are unlikely to find elsewhere.
 While not necessarily the most homely looking of bars, you will definitely be part of a unique experience here.